TempeHS/TempeHS_Ardunio_Boilerplate/README.md

 - Haptic feedback
 - 3.7V 716RPM Micro Coreless DC Motors
 - 3.7V 8520RMP Micro Coreless DC Motors
-- ??v water pumps
+- 6V Motor with 75:1 metal gearbox providing 12 kg*cm (1.1 Nm) of torque at 133 rpm
+- Water Pump Motor - DC 12V/370-04PM
-- ??v hobby motors
+- 6v 130 sized DC hobby motor
 *Note: we have a range of wheels and propellers for all our motors or you can 3D deisgn and manufacture your own*

 ## TempeHS Display Modules